sara-sabr/ITStrategy/_pages/en/buy-vs-build-strat.md

 ### Preferred order

-![Buy vs Build Guideline]({{site.baseurl}}/assets/images/Buy_vs_Build_Decision_Tree.png) *Please note the above grahpic is intended as guidance and is not intended to stand in place of existing processes*
+![Buy vs Build Guideline]({{site.baseurl}}/assets/images/Buy_vs_Build_Decision_Tree.png) *Please note the above graphic is intended as guidance and is not intended to stand in place of existing processes*

 #### 1. OSS using open standards available as SaaS

 #### 2. OSS available as SaaS

-When numerous SaaS solutions exist, both of which address the business needs, the one which is an open source project (or leverages open stanards) should be chosen over it's non-open counterpart.
+When numerous SaaS solutions exist, both of which address the business needs, the one which is an open source project (or leverages open standards) should be chosen over it's non-open counterpart.

 #### 3. Commercial SaaS using open standards

-Commerial SaaS offerings which leverage open standards should be the prefered solutions over those SaaS offerings which do not leverage open standards.
+Commercial SaaS offerings which leverage open standards should be the preferred solutions over those SaaS offerings which do not leverage open standards.

 #### 4. OSS using open standards deployed on PaaS